-- Teach celestial navigation as the stones form a Polynesian star compass similar to Ātea a Rangi Star Compass that we saw just outside of Napier, New Zealand.
+- Teach celestial navigation as the stones form a Polynesian star compass similar to Ātea a Rangi Star Compass that stands just outside of Napier, New Zealand.

 - Stonehenge in England, built around 3100 BC, is probably the world’s most famous stone circle.
 Charges apply.

-- Ātea O Rangi Celestial Star Compass in Napier New Zealand is a replica built recently.
-It is designed to split the horizon into 32 equal areas for celestial navigation.
+- Ātea O Rangi Celestial Star Compass in Napier, New Zealand, is designed to split the horizon into 32 equal areas for celestial navigation.
 It is free to enter.

-- Almendres Cromlech is a megalithic site outside Evora Portugal comprising a circle of 93 huge stones that were strategically placed there from 4000-5000BC.
+- Almendres Cromlech is a megalithic site outside Evora, Portugal, comprising a circle of 93 huge stones strategically placed there from 4000-5000BC.
 Located near Evora, it is free to enter.

-- Stonehenge Aotearoa is located at 51 Ahiaruhe Road, Ahiaruhe, about an hours drive through the beautiful Wairarapa from Wellington.
+- Stonehenge Aotearoa is located at 51 Ahiaruhe Road, Ahiaruhe, about an hour’s drive through the beautiful Wairarapa region from Wellington.
 More specifically, it is a 10-minute drive off the main road from the town of Carterton.
-Click here for driving directions.
+Click for driving directions.